Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Problem Setup: Jensen's Gap in Diffusion Models with PDE Constraints

-Physics constraints are typically expressed as a \textit{partial differential equation (PDE)} $\mathcal{F}$ defined over a solution domain $\Omega \subset \mathbb{R}^d$, together with a \textit{boundary condition} operator $\mathcal{B}$ defined on the coefficient domain $\Omega^\prime$:
+Physical constraints are typically expressed as a \textit{partial differential equation (PDE)} $\mathcal{F}$ defined over a solution domain $\Omega \subset \mathbb{R}^d$, together with a \textit{boundary condition} operator $\mathcal{B}$ defined on the coefficient domain $\Omega^\prime$:

-In practice, the domain $\Omega$ and $\Omega^\prime$ is discretized into a uniform grid, typically of size $H \times W$, and the field $\vu$ and $\va$ are evaluated at those grid points to produce the observed data $\vx_0=(\vu,\va)$, where diffusion models are trained to learn the joint distribution $p(\vx_0) = p((\vu, \va))$.
+In practice, the domains $\Omega$ and $\Omega^\prime$ are discretized into a uniform grid, typically of size $H \times W$, and the fields $\vu$ and $\va$ are evaluated at those grid points to produce the observed data $\vx_0=(\vu,\va)$, where diffusion models are trained to learn the joint distribution $p(\vx_0) = p((\vu, \va))$.
 While PINNs \cite{raissi2019pinn} model the mapping $\boldsymbol{\xi}\,,\boldsymbol{\xi^\prime} \mapsto (\mathbf{u}(\boldsymbol{\xi}),\mathbf{a}(\boldsymbol{\xi^\prime}))$ with differentiable neural networks to enable automatic differentiation \cite{paszke2019pytorch, abadi2016tensorflow}, grid-based approaches commonly approximate the differential operators in $\mathcal{F}$ via finite difference methods \cite{smith1985fem, leveque2007fem}.
-To quantify the extent to which a generated sample $\vx_0$ violates the physical constraints, the \textit{physics residual error} in often defined by:
+To quantify the extent to which a generated sample $\vx_0$ violates the physical constraints, the \textit{physics residual error} is often defined by:

 Here, $\mathcal{R}(\vx)$ measures the discrepancy between the sample $\vx$ and the expected PDE $\mathcal{F}$ and boundary conditions $\mathcal{B}$.
 The \textit{physics residual loss} is often defined by the squared norm of this physics residual error, i.e., $\Vert\mathcal{R}(\vx)\Vert^2$.